In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 18. Site speed

-Choosing a dedicated server is a big part of that.
-With a web host like Bluehost, you can start with shared hosting and upgrade as you grow.
+Choosing a dedicated server—or a high-performance VPS/managed plan—can be a major speed lever.
+With a host like Bluehost, you can start on shared hosting and move up as demand increases.

 19. Security